Uki7991/ssw/readme.md

 1. git clone https://github.com/Uki7991/ssw.git
 2. cd 'your projects directory'/ssw/
 3. composer install
+4. cp .ev.example .env
-4. php artisan key:generate
+5. php artisan key:generate
-5. add database with name 'ssw'
+6. add database with name 'ssw'
-6. import sql file to your database
+7. import in this directory ssw.sql file to your database

 Now you can access to this project